 - Dental: Oral Surgeons, Dental Hygienists, General Dentists

-- Spanish Interpreters: Must have previous experience interpreting in a medical setting.
+- Spanish Interpreters: Previous experience interpreting in a medical setting is a plus.
 Should be proficient speaking both English and Spanish.

-- French, Chinese (Mandarin), and Arabic Interpreters: Previous experience preferred.
+- French, Chinese (Mandarin), and Arabic Interpreters: Previous interpreting experience preferred.

 - ARNP's and PA-C's: to provide direct patient care during our evening acute care clinics.

 - Receptionist and Patient Guide applications are not currently being accepted.
 If you are interested in one of these positions please check back in December or January.
 We often have volunteer needs when the new semester begins and schedules change.
 Thank you for your patience!

 - Laboratory: must be proficient in drawing blood and have experience in a medical office.

 - Dispensary: must have a background in pharmacy (i.e. pharmacy student or pharmacy tech).

 Get started today by filling out our online volunteer application.